madtrick/piwpew-bot/README.md

 ### Bot state

-Each handler as an argument any state that you want to keep between handler invocations.
-Each handler must return the new state that will be passed in as an argument to the next handler invocation.
+Each handler metho takes as an argument the bot state that you can use to keep information between handler invocations.
+Each handler method must return the new state that will be passed in as an argument to the next handler invocation.
 You can init the state before receiving any message from the game engine by implementing the `initState` method.
 The default bot state is an empty object `{}`.

 ## Usage